denten-books/plain-text/0-intro.md

 national security.
 Comfort and security constitute part and parcel of the same ill-conceived bargain that leads to critical disempowerment.
-But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through the numerous and seemingly mundane series of micro transactions that ultimately embody the material foundations of local intellectual life.
+But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through the numerous everyday transactions, which in aggregate embody the material foundations of local intellectual life.
 A new humanism affirms small differences in search for agency that can lead to action.

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
 However, given the extent to